Environmental Programs & Initiatives

 The Lake Hopatcong Foundation has a wide mission that involves a variety of facets of the Lake Hopatcong experience.
 But none of that will really matter if the health of the lake deteriorates.
 Because of that, we have a strong focus on maintaining and improving the lake environment.

 The Lake Hopatcong Water Scouts program is designed to educate people about the threat posed to the lake by the presence of invasive plants, water chestnut in particular, as well as to recruit trained volunteers to remove them.
-While the program can claim some success, the need for vigilance continues, giving Water Scouts an essential role of insuring the future health of the lake.

 Lake Hopatcong Guide Map